WATCH NOW: Touring the River Valley: Lake Wissota State Park

 Since its creation over a century ago, Lake Wissota has experienced a bit of fame.

-Jack claims that his father and him went ice fishing on Lake Wissota, where he fell through thin ice.
+Jack claims that he and his father went ice fishing on Lake Wissota, where he fell through thin ice.

-The moment in the movie was not accurate, though, due to the actual Titanic sinking five years before the creation of Lake Wissota.
+The moment in the movie was not accurate, though, as the actual Titanic sank five years before the creation of Lake Wissota.

 Decades after the formation of the 6,300-acre lake, in 1961, the Lake Wissota State Park was established.